claytondaley/TxPyro/README.md

 NOTE:  Unlike the standard Pyro4 syntax, Twisted permits a single ProtocolFactory to be attached to multiple Transports (e.g. ports attached to interfaces).
 It also allows you to bind to all interfaces (host: 0.0.0.0).
 This makes it difficult for the Factory to determine which host and port should be used in the URI.

-Due to differences between synchronous and asynchronous approaches, twisted-pyro depends heavily on states to determine how data should be routed.
-Because state data need not persist across connections (unlike state information in many applications), it is attached to the Protocol.
-These states are:

- - server:  indicates that a handshake will be required upon connection
- - header (default):  waiting on enough data to parse a message header and respond accordingly
- - annotations:  header parsed, waiting on amount of annotation data requested in header
- - data:  header parsed, waiting on amount of data requested in header
- - response:  we owe a response

 Other:  PyroPatientProxy
 ========================